The configuration of a backup set comprises of :

 - Under Storage & Backup Content tab, enter the details described in the table below and click Next.

-Field Description Storage Select the Phoenix storage from the list which will store the data backed up from the NAS share.
+Field Description Backup Set Name A unique name for the backup set.
+You can rename the backup set name as required.
+Storage Select the Phoenix storage from the list which will store the data backed up from the NAS share.
 Phoenix uses the same storage during restore.
 After you configure a storage in a backup set, you cannot change it later.
 All folders Select to enable backup of all files and folders from the NAS share, excluding those added under Exclude file types.

 - Select to enable backup of specific files and folders.